Blonde White female with stack of books & clock looking at Time to Study graphic

 Make the Most of Your Time With a Great Study Routine

-It’s that time of the year when we sport bloodshot eyes, cross-reference notes, study till unearthly hours, and incessantly complain about it.
-Exam time is probably the most stressful, demoralizing, and aggravating experience I have ever had!
-For high school seniors, all this testing can be especially taxing, considering that it may be crucial for college admission.
-As my final year of high school steadily draws to a close, I’ve realized it’s vital to have a good routine during exam time.
+As my final year of high school steadily draws to a close, I’ve realized it’s vital to have a good study routine during exam time.
 Routines may not always be effective, but they can go a long way in helping us productively manage our time.
-I’ve been trying to maintain a good schedule during exam periods and it’s helped combat my stress levels.
-Here are a few tips to help you plan a great schedule during exam time, take care of yourself, and give yourself an ample amount time to get prepared.
+I’ve been trying to maintain a good schedule during exam periods, and it’s helped combat my stress levels.
+Here are a few tips to help you plan a great study routine during exam time, take care of yourself, and give yourself ample amounts of time to get prepared.

 Prioritize your work effectively

 It’s important to allocate enough time to finish studying the harder subjects with more content.
 Keep in mind that you should never underestimate the time you need to study a particular subject, especially if you struggle with it.
-Give yourself sufficient time to be well versed with the content.
-I often log the amount of time I want to dedicate to every subject, coupled with the target proportion of the exam syllabus I would like to successfully complete.
+Give yourself sufficient time to be well versed in the content.
+I often log the amount of time I want to dedicate to every subject, coupled with the target proportion of the exam syllabus I would like to complete.
 I then cross them out when I finish each revision and study session.
 This can help keep all that stress at bay!

 Make time for yourself

 Despite being busy and remaining focused during exams, you still need time to rejuvenate and relax.
 Studying can have a massive impact on your mental strength, so it’s necessary to reward yourself with frequent breaks.
 Give yourself the breaks you need so that you can work effectively, productively, and with complete focus.
-I would recommend the Pomodoro Technique® to manage the time you allocate for breaks.
+I recommend using the Pomodoro Technique® to manage the time you allocate for breaks.
 I find that it can be beneficial during exam periods, as it helps you prudently manage your time.

-Get your sleep
+Get good sleep

-With all the content there is to cover for an exam and our propensity to procrastinate, many of us need to pull those typical all-nighters while sipping coffee at regular intervals.
+With all the content there is to cover for an exam and our propensity to procrastinate, many students need to pull those typical all-nighters while sipping coffee at regular intervals.
 I confess, I sometimes don’t heed this advice, but I’m beginning to understand its vitality.
 You’re probably tired of hearing this again and again, but getting quality sleep can go a long way in bolstering your performance level.
 I would recommend a minimum of eight hours, especially the night before an exam.
 Ensure that you build good sleep into your schedule.

 Related: Sleepy Students: What Being Tired Does to Teens

-Overall, a great schedule will help you stay on track and feel healthy, happy, rested, and positive about the onslaught of exams.
+Overall, a great study schedule will help you stay on track and feel healthy, happy, rested, and positive about the onslaught of exams.
 It’s important to have a routine no matter what you have going on in your life.
-It helps us organize our time and makes us feel better to at least organize the chaos in our lives.
+It helps organize our time and makes us feel better to at least organize the chaos in our lives.
 Happy studying!

 Like what you’re reading?